ovh/docs/pages/bare_metal_cloud/dedicated_servers/3az/guide.fr-fr.md

 When you select your cluster you have the list of the 3 servers inside this one:
 ![list_servers](images/04-crop.png)

-A interface still the same, no more changes at this level as yo ucan see :
+Interface still the same, no more changes at this level as yo ucan see :
 ![detail_server](images/05.png)

-## Aller plus loin
+## Go further

-Échangez avec notre communauté d'utilisateurs sur <https://community.ovh.com>.
+Join our community of users on <https://community.ovh.com>.